 Updated 2026 · Based on median market data for Hilton Head Island, SC

 The median monthly rent in Hilton Head Island, SC is $2,020, translating to $24,240 in annual gross rental income per unit.
-The rent-to-price ratio is 0.39% — well below the 1% rule, making pure cash flow investing challenging at median prices.
+The rent-to-price ratio is 0.39% — well below the 1% rule, making pure cash flow investing challenging at median prices and requiring investors to target below-median purchases or value-add strategies.
+For context, a 0.39% rent-to-price ratio means that for every $100,000 invested in property, you collect approximately $392/mo in gross rent.
+The gross rent multiplier of 21.2x means it takes 21.2 years of gross rent to equal the purchase price — a high ratio that reflects price appreciation outpacing rent growth.

 Renters in Hilton Head Island spend approximately 49% of the local median household income ($49,486) on rent.
-This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting rental demand.
+This exceeds the standard 30% affordability threshold, suggesting rent growth may face resistance — but it also means a large portion of the population finds buying even more out of reach, supporting deep rental demand.
+Landlords should be cautious about aggressive rent increases and focus instead on tenant retention to minimize costly turnover.

 The vacancy rate in Hilton Head Island is 5.5%.
 This is a healthy vacancy rate that indicates balanced supply and demand.
 You should be able to find quality tenants without extended vacancies, though expect normal turnover periods of 2-4 weeks between tenants.
-Population growth of 1.9% annually is actively adding rental demand.
+Budget for one month of vacancy per year in your underwriting to be conservative.
+Population growth of 1.9% annually is actively adding rental demand, creating a tailwind for landlords.

 Hilton Head Island's GRM (price divided by annual rent) is 21.2x.
 A GRM above 16x means the property is expensive relative to its income.
-Investors here are typically betting on appreciation rather than current cash flow.
+Investors here are typically betting on appreciation rather than current cash flow, which adds risk if the appreciation thesis does not materialize.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Hilton Head Island's median GRM, target properties where you can achieve rents above $2,020 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $515,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Hilton Head Island vs South Carolina state average and national average across key investment metrics.
 Hilton Head Island's cap rate is below both benchmarks — deal sourcing is critical here.